Los Angeles Restraining Order Attorney

 If charged with a misdemeanor, you could potentially spend up to six months in jail, while a felony conviction could result in as much as three years of jail time and probation.

 Further, if you have a restraining order against you, you may not own a firearm, and will be required to surrender any firearms you currently own to law enforcement, or immediately sell them to a gun dealer licensed in the state of California.

 Should you ignore the firearm restrictions while you have a restraining order against you, you could face additional charges which carry as much as a three year state prison sentence and fines as high as $1,000.

-Potential Defenses to Violation of a Restraining Order
+Potential Defenses to Violation of a Restraining Order in Los Angeles, CA

 Depending on the circumstances surrounding your alleged violation of a restraining order, your Los Angeles criminal defense lawyer could use one of the following defenses: